Chicago Dooring Accidents: What You Need To Know

 Look!
 Before Opening Your Door

 Despite the fact that dooring has been recognized and outlawed for many years, it continues to be a problem.
 Understanding this, the city and private organizations have made efforts to protect bicyclists.
-Do the signs below look familiar?

 Did you Know?: The city of Chicago did not start tracking data related to dooring accidents until 2010 and the Illinois Department of Transportation did not start tracking dooring accident data until 2011.